 The rights and responsibilities of site tenants and site owners are different to those of tenants and landlords.

 The RT Act excludes certain premises from being covered by the Act.
 These exclusions are not always clear cut and the RT Act will be assumed to apply to a tenancy agreement, unless it can be shown that it does not (s 507).
-Contact Tenants Victoria for more information.
-The main exclusions include:
+Contact Tenants Victoria for more information (www.tuv.org.au).
+The main types of premises excluded from the RT Act are:

-Premises or rooms that are part of a motel or premises licenced under the Liquor Control Reform Act 1998 (Vic) are not covered by the RT Act, subject to certain exceptions (s 20).
+Premises or rooms that are part of a motel or premises licensed under the Liquor Control Reform Act 1998 (Vic) are not covered by the RT Act, subject to certain exceptions (s 20).

 • Holiday homes